LaNsHoR/basic-modals/README.md

 ### Parameter list

-This is the parameter list accepted by "confirm".
+This is the parameter list accepted by `confirm`.
 All of them are optional.

-- **question**: Text content for the question.
+- `question`: Text content for the question.
 Default value is "Default Question".
-- **button_yes_content**: Text for the "yes button".
+- `button_yes_content`: Text for the "yes button".
 Default value is "Yes".
-- **button_no_content**: Text for the "no button".
+- `button_no_content`: Text for the "no button".
 Default value is "No".
-- **button_cancel_content**: Text for the "cancel button".
+- `button_cancel_content`: Text for the "cancel button".
 Default value is null.
 If a value evaluated as false is provided, like null or false, this modal won't have any cancel button.
-- **title**: A title on the top of the modal.
+- `title`: A title on the top of the modal.
 If a value evaluated as false is provided, like null or false, this modal won't have any title.

 ### Use 1: Invoking it with a question without parameters